 To date, only 32 countries and territories have received official WHO certification for Malaria Elimination, and countries such as India are now looking to these useable strategies and tactics to eliminate the disease back home.

-Some of the major obstacles for eliminating the spread of Malaria include uncontrolled population movement across states, lack of skilled workers for affected areas, and increasing insecticide resistance.
+Some of the major obstacles for eliminating the spread of Malaria include uncontrolled population movement across states, lack of skilled workers for affected areas, and increasing resistance to insecticides.

 Anopheles mosquitos transmit the disease at night, which leaves people vulnerable.
 That's why LIT Outdoors is exploring options to help where Malaria is common.
 We feel there's huge opportunity to help improve quality of life for people living in high-risk Malarial areas with Tammocks.
 A good night's sleep without fear of Malaria infection could help people find employment, achieve a better education, or simply give them more time to spend outdoors with a smile on their face.

-If you know an organization that would like to partner with us in efforts to prevent Malaria, please contact us at email@example.com.
+If you know an organization that would like to partner with us in efforts to stop Malaria, please contact us at email@example.com.